deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

 ### OS

 The module uses the eBPF Falco driver to ingest syscall data.
 It is better suited for environments where loading a kernel module is prohibited or unsupported, such as GKE, EKS, and other managed Kubernetes solutions.
-However, there are known limitations to the eBPF driver:
+The eBPF driver has the following requirements:
 * The eBPF probe may not work for every system.
-* At least a Linux kernel version 4.14 is required, although the Falco project suggests an LTS kernel version 4.14/4.19 or higher.
+* Linux kernel version >= 5.8.
+* Enabled [eBPF](https://www.kernel.org/doc/html/v5.8/bpf/btf.html).
+Check with the command `ls -lah /sys/kernel/btf/vmlinux`, or find `CONFIG_DEBUG_INFO_BTF=y` in the list of kernel build parameters.

+> eBPF probes may not work on some systems.

 ### CPU / Memory